kurt-krueckeberg/data-structures-cplus/notes/bsearch.rst

       return false;
     }

 If the total number of elements is odd, then the mid-point will be exactly in the middle of the array, with an equal number (an even number) elements to left and to the right.
-If the implementation language uses zero-based indexing and the total number of elements is even, the last index will be an odd number (total_elements - 1).
 While if the total number of elements is even, then the mid-point, will not be exactly in the middle, it will have one element to the right of the mid-point.

+Note, if the` implementation language uses zero-based array indexing, when the total number of elements is even, the last index will be an odd number (total_elements - 1).

+Each time through the while-loop, the number of elements is reduced by half....

 .. code-block:: cpp